Vivekanand-R/AI-Product-Framework/README.md

              E. Prototype quickly, learn continuously,
              F. Focus on what matters, G. Collaborate effectively, H. Improve using real user insights

-            1. The Design of Everyday Things by Don Norman — MIT Press page (https://mitpress.mit.edu/9780262525671/the-design-of-everyday-things/)
+            1. The Design of Everyday Things by Don Norman — MIT Press page (https://mitpress.mit.edu/9780262525671/the-design-of-everyday-things)
-            2. Alan Cooper (Work: About Face: The Essentials of Interaction Design (1995, later editions), Contribution: Introduced the idea of personas in design, emphasizing empathy with end-users.)
+            2. Alan Cooper (Work: About Face: The Essentials of Interaction Design (1995, later editions), Contribution: Introduced the idea of personas in design, emphasizing empathy with end-users)

             Paper:- https://www.researchgate.net/publication/200026124_About_Face_20_The_Essentials_of_Interaction_Design